wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 **A.** If both the controllers on your device are healthy and turned on, you will be prompted for confirmation.
 You may choose to:

-- **Restart the active controller** – You will be notified that restarting an active controller will cause the device to failover to the passive controller.
+- **Restart the active controller** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You will be notified that restarting an active controller will cause the device to failover to the passive controller.
 The controller will restart.

-- **Shut down an active controller** – You will be notified that shutting down an active controller will result in downtime.
+- **Shut down an active controller** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You will be notified that shutting down an active controller will result in downtime.
 You will also need to push the power button on the device to turn on the controller.

 **Q.** What happens if the passive controller on my device is unavailable or turned off and I restart or shut down the active controller?

 **A.** If the passive controller on your device is unavailable or turned off, and you choose to:

-- **Restart the active controller** – You will be notified that continuing the operation will result in a temporary disruption of the service, and you will be prompted for confirmation.
+- **Restart the active controller** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You will be notified that continuing the operation will result in a temporary disruption of the service, and you will be prompted for confirmation.

-- **Shut down an active controller** – You will be notified that continuing the operation will result in downtime, and that you will need to push the power button on one or both controllers to turn on the device.
+- **Shut down an active controller** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You will be notified that continuing the operation will result in downtime, and that you will need to push the power button on one or both controllers to turn on the device.
 You will be prompted for confirmation.

 **Q.** When would the controller restart or shutdown fail to progress?